MenuSkip to content

 May 26 at 7:00 PM

-Join us for an evening of poetry with Portland poets Susan Leslie Moore and Ed Skoog and their new books, That Place Where You Opened Your Hands and Travelers Leaving for the City.
+Join us for a virtual evening of poetry with Portland poets Susan Leslie Moore and Ed Skoog and their new books, That Place Where You Opened Your Hands and Travelers Leaving for the City.
 RSVP for the Zoom conversation at the “Tickets” link.

 That Place Where You Opened Your Hands: Celebrating the tension between what we imagine and what we know the world to be, Susan Leslie Moore’s debut collection, winner of the Juniper Prize in Poetry, moves between certainty and doubt, dead seriousness and determined playfulness.
 Exploring identity and the exterior and interior selves we create through the natural world, language, and relationships, the poems of That Place Where You Opened Your Hands bring the ordinary rhythms of life and motherhood into coexistence with wilder truths.
 As Moore writes, “If I can’t be singular / in purpose, let me be quietly adrift,” but these are not quiet poems.